camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

   <camunda:field name="text2" expression="Hello ${gender == 'male' ?
 'Mr.' : 'Mrs.'} ${name}" />
 ```

-{{< note title="" class="info" >}}
+{{< note title="Note!" class="info" >}}
-  Since the Java class instance is reused, the injection only happens once, when the serviceTask is called the first time.
-When the fields are altered by your code, the values won't be re-injected so you should treat them as immutable and not make any changes to them.
+ The injection happens each time the service task is called since a separate instance of the class will be created.
+When the fields are altered by your code, the values will be re-injected when the activity is executed next time.
 {{< /note >}}